Fieldwork

 What is being misdiagnosed

 The goal is not to do more.
-It is to restore forward motion that holds.
+It is to restore forward motion that sustains.

 Field Snapshots